entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Zhu *et al*.
 (2013), Character 157; Choo *et al*.
 (2017), Character 167; King *et al*.
 (2017), Character 185; Castiello (2018), Character 182; Zhu Y. *et al*.
 (2022), Character 153; Brazeau *et al*.
 (2023), Character 191.

+> - The lateral plate is a syanpomorphy of antiarchs with a unique topology with neighboring plates.
+The lateral plate should be homgologous to the postorbital plate of other placoderms (equivalent of the sarcopterygian intertemporal, the actinopterygian dermosphenotic).

 > - The coding of *Eosteus* is 0.

 151. Paranuchal number: (0) one pair; (1) two pairs.